Fitchburg AMC theater was closed last week by order of public health due to rodent issue

 all the violations had been corrected with the exception of one, which isn’t due until early November, Finke said.

-She said that the theater was allowed to reopen, which it did Friday.
+She said the theater was allowed to reopen, which it did Friday.

 Finke said inspectors plan to return next month to ensure all violations remain corrected.